iver-wharf/rfcs/_published/0014-test-results-handling.md

 This leads to unnecessary requests and computation.
 This, in turn, slows down the response times and increases the API load.

+Displaying the overall result ( :heavy_check_mark: / :large_orange_diamond: / :x: )
+of the tests in the builds list also makes it easier to navigate for the end-user.
+It is likely beneficial to include the amounts of each outcome here as well.

 Having the tests' error messages is also pretty much a necessity when trying to fix them.
 Currently, there is no way to ask the API for them.